Chat with us, powered by LiveChat

 Is financial aid available?

-Certificate students and non-degree seeking students are not eligible for federal financial aid but may be eligible for private loans.
-Please contact our Financial Aid Coordinator about possible private student loan eligibility.
+Graduate certificate students and non-degree seeking students are not eligible for federal financial aid but may be eligible for private loans.
+Please contact our Financial Aid Coordinator, Susana Morales, about private student loan eligibility.

 Are students only accepted in the fall semester?

-Students are accepted in the fall, spring, and summer semesters.
-Courses are offered year-round as well.
+Students are accepted in the fall, spring and summer semesters, and courses are offered year-round.

 Are there live class meetings?

-No. All courses are asynchronous and can be completed at students’ convenience, though there are deadlines to ensure course completion in the semester.
+No, all courses are asynchronous and can be completed at your convenience.
+However, there are deadlines to ensure course completion within each semester.

 Do these courses require any travel to the University of Florida?

-No. All courses are offered entirely online with no campus visit required.
+No, all courses are entirely online with no campus visits required.

 Who should I contact regarding technical assistance during a course?